Kahle21/CCMP200CapstoneKahle/README.md

                                  ^
                                  |
                             CloudWatch Logs
+2.2 Flow Summary
+Client sends an HTTP POST request to the API Gateway /process-image endpoint.

+API Gateway calls StartExecution on the Step Functions state machine.

+Step Functions invokes the resize-image-lambda function.

+Lambda:

+Reads the original image from the originals S3 bucket.

+Resizes it using Pillow.

+Saves the thumbnail in the thumbnails S3 bucket.

+Step Functions evaluates the Lambda result:

+SUCCESS → Succeed state.

+FAILED → Fail state.

+CloudWatch Logs capture Lambda and Step Functions execution details.
-2. AWS Resources & Identifiers (Concrete Values Used)

-These are the actual resources used in this deployment:
+3. AWS Resources & Identifiers (Concrete Values Used) These are the actual resources used in this deployment.

+3.1 Region
-Region: ca-central-1
+Region: ca-central-1 (Canada Central)

-S3 Buckets
+3.2 S3 Buckets
+Original Images Bucket:

-Originals: ccmp200-original-images-kahle
+ccmp200-original-images-kahle

+Resized Thumbnails Bucket:
-Thumbnails: ccmp200-resized-images-kahle
+ccmp200-resized-images-kahle

-Lambda
+3.3 Lambda
 Function name: resize-image-lambda

 Runtime: Python 3.11